Menu

 Some questions you might consider asking include:

 • What’s the career path for people in this role?
-If most people in the role don’t advance, or they can’t tell you of a career path beyond growth in responsibility, it may not be secure.
+If most people in the role don’t advance or can’t tell you of a career path beyond growth in responsibility, it may not be secure.

 • What opportunities are there for growth and development?
 Firms that invest in their workforce are usually more secure than companies that don’t care and treat their employees as interchangeable.